 I also like how they gave you an hard boiled egg as well, in the previous two disappointing ramen places we went to (see below), they did not include it.

-His little brother ordered the miso ramen with lean pork.
+The boyfriend’s little brother ordered the miso ramen with lean pork.
 He enjoyed the noodles as well, and had no complaints.
 He didn’t end up finishing his noodles since the portion was too big for him.
-Afterwards, he tried some of David’s shio broth and liked it a lot more than the miso broth.
+Afterwards, he tried some of the boyfriend’s shio broth and liked it a lot more than the miso broth.
 I should also mention that the miso ramen is Kintaro’s specialty and recommendation on their menu.

 In the past few months, we have had disappointing visits to both Benkei and Sanpachi Ramen.
 Benkei Ramen lacked ingredients and was overpriced for what you pay, while the shio broth at Sanpachi was not creamy and rich at all.
 Kintaro Ramen solved both problems and had the best of the two previous places – quality and quantity.